 BOB DYLAN IN HIS FIRST NEW YORK CONCERT.
 Carnegie Chapter Hall, Saturday November 4, 1961.

-Located at the 5th floor of Carnegie Hall in New York; 53 tickets were sold, while the hall could have held 200.
+The Carnegie Chapter Hall was located at the 5th floor of Carnegie Hall in New York.
+53 tickets were sold for the concert, while the hall could have held 200.

 "Billed as Dylan's 'First New York Concert' it was, more accurately, Dylan's first concert anywhere.
 Prior to this show he'd only played club dates and a few guest spots on multi-artist bills.
 Dylan arrived in New York on January, 21, 1961 and began playing hoots at clubs like Gerdes Folk City almost immediately.

-Bob Dylan performed 22 songs at the Chapter Hall concert.
+Bob Dylan performed 22 songs at the Chapter Hall concert on 4 November 1961.

 In the Pines